madhums/madhums.github.io/_posts/2012-07-19-breaking-down-app-js-file-nodejs-express-mongoose.md

 Express 3.x is in beta, anytime now we can expect a stable release (and even mongoose, which is in 3.x).
 I am starting a migration branch and also planning to blog about the changes/issues I face during the migration process.

 **Update:** The demo has been updated to use all the latest modules.
 More authentications have been added using passport.js.
 Do take a look at the source!

+_If you want to build an app from scratch using this approach, use the [boilerplate app](https://github.com/madhums/node-express-mongoose/)_

 ---
 ### Resources: